BrianRuizy/gatsby-minimal-portfolio/README.md

 ## About
 This is the third version of portfolio websites that I've made and one I'm proud of, given that I had to self-teach myself all to do with web development; since it's a subject that is untouched in University CS programs.
 Though, proud, never satisfied.
 I believe it's important to always find areas to improve in, for ones' own personal growth.

+This site features:
+* Responsive web design, optimized for tablets and mobile devices.
+* Minimalist flat custom illustrations.
+* Lava background gradient that changes with time, implemented in JS*. may evolve to parallax effect.
+* An entirely CSS, MacOS style window pane with embedded links.
+* A horizontal timeline depicting events, implemented in JS

 ## Disclaimer, NOT
-😎 Feel free to use as a template for your own site, and style it to your taste!
+😎 Feel free to use as a template for your own site, improve upon and style it to your taste!
 Cheers.